tiagob/create-full-stack/packages/docusaurus/docs/available_scripts.md

 If included, run from `packages/pulumi-aws`.

 Common commands are shown below.
-Additional commands are documented at https://www.pulumi.com/docs/reference/cli/#common-commands
+Additional commands are documented on the [Pulumi docs](https://www.pulumi.com/docs/reference/cli/#common-commands).

 ### `pulumi up`